 Germany has had strict data protection laws in place for decades now.
 The country sees the personal data of its citizens as a responsibility of the state, unlike other countries such as the US.

-A study published within the Harvard Business Review shows no other country is more sensitive towards data protection.
-This is said to be linked to the level of innovation within Germany, with new technologies, mobile devices and cloud communications highlighting the importance of data protection.
+A study published by the Harvard Business Review shows no other country is more sensitive toward data protection.
+This is said to be linked to the level of innovation within Germany, with new technologies, mobile devices, and cloud communications highlighting the importance of data protection.
 When questioned, 86% of Germans trust their personal information with doctors, 73% trust their bank, but just 27% trust Facebook.

 What are the key data privacy laws in Germany?

 There are a number of key data privacy laws in place in Germany.
 These include:

 - Employee protection

 If companies have at least 10 employees who work within automated data processing, a data protection officer is legally required.
 In terms of employee protection, companies are only able to process the personal data of their workers if it is necessary for the worker-employer relationship.
 Employees can also only be monitored if there is evidence to suggest they are carrying out criminal offenses.

 Additionally, data security and data breach laws are set to become tougher in Germany.
 All companies must ensure they process and collect data in a way that safeguards against unlawful processing.
 So, they must invest heavily in security and safeguarding policies.